fasttime/Polytype/readme.md

 }
 ```

-### Using methods and accessors from multiple base classes
+### Using methods and properties from multiple base classes

 ```js
 const c = new ColoredCircle();